 Does Australia Need a Bill of Rights?

-But there can be a dark side to rights claims – for example a claim to the right of free speech can be used to protect racism and lies, the right to freedom of religion can be used to protect discriminatory practices and the right to bear arms, enshrined in the US constitution, has made it nearly impossible to tackle the scourge of gun violence in America.
+But there can be a dark side to rights claims – for example, a claim to the right of free speech can be used to protect racism or lies, while the right to freedom of religion can be used to protect discriminatory practices.

-Various parties feel this process has worked well because it gives flexibility to the system, where charters of pre-existing, inalienable rights can make the system inflexible.
-Up to now, whenever this debate has arisen, the general sense has been that Australia’s parliamentary democracy usually works reasonably well, and its citizens have usually had a high degree of trust in legislators.
+Various parties feel this process has worked well because of its adaptability, where charters of pre-existing, inalienable rights can make the system too rigid and inflexible.
+Up to now, whenever this debate has arisen, the general sense has been that Australia’s parliamentary democracy works reasonably well, and its citizens have usually had a high degree of trust in legislators.
 If they do not act justly, particularly if they act oppressively, they will be dismissed from office at the next election.

-A further objection to the introduction of a bill of rights, that such a bill would lead to a kind of ‘judicial imperialism’ by way of transferring power currently held by the legislative body, to the courts – unelected (usually white, middle-aged, male) judges.
-The worry is that, a bill of rights could result in the entrenchment of values of said judges into law, in a way that would prevail even over Parliamentary statutes.
+A further objection to the introduction of a bill of rights is that it would lead to a kind of “judicial imperialism” by way of transferring power currently held by the legislative body to the courts – unelected (usually white, middle-aged, male) judges.
+The worry is that a bill of rights could result in the entrenchment of the values of said judges into law, in a way that would prevail even over parliamentary statutes.

-On the other hand, the democratic system may have its own flaws when it comes to equal protections for every person.
-It does, of course favor the majority, and for this reason it is felt by some that a bill of rights is necessary to ensure the interests of minorities and other vulnerable individuals are equally protected.
-As Justice Michael Kirby, a strong advocate for a bill of rights in Australia, said in a recent address on the subject:
+On the other hand, the democratic system may have its own flaws when it comes to ensuring equal protection for every person.
+It does, of course, favor the majority, and for this reason a bill of rights might be necessary to ensure the interests of minorities are equally protected.
+As Justice Michael Kirby said in a recent address on the subject: